vishvish/stax/README.md

 There is a basic `.kitchen.yml` file which describes the platform on Ubuntu and defines two suites for the web and app.

 	kitchen test

+#### Updating the sample application

+The sample application is being served from a Github gist, found here: <https://gist.github.com/vishvish/54fca1174770197d9226> Changes to this script can be propagated by simply reprovisioning the app servers (or the entire stack).

+    vagrant provision app1
+    vagrant provision app2